the-moisrex/webpp/benchmarks/is_alpha/README.md

 Seems like arithmetic cannot beat lookup table.
 We are trading space in favor of speed.

-Unfortunately lookup table is not implementable with SIMD or if it is, i've been told by Joel Falcou and others that it's not a good solution since it requires specific size among other reasons.
+Unfortunately lookup table is not implementable with SIMD or if it is, I've been told by Joel Falcou and others that it's not a good solution since it requires specific size among other reasons.